daxthenuke/Katering_Centar_Paracin/README.txt

-Nivelatori MG by HTML5 UP
+Ketering Centar by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Nivelatori MG, a full screen (and entirely responsive) photo gallery design.
+This is Ketering Centar, a full screen (and entirely responsive) photo gallery design.
 Unlike previous designs I've done in this vein (Parallelism, for instance), this one eschews the usual lightbox in favor of a completely full screen experience -- one that I'm happy to say translates awesomely all the way down to the tiniest of mobile devices.
 Full instructions